expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

       ExpoKit: this is set in `android/app/build.gradle`.
     */
     "versionCode": NUMBER,

     /*
+      The background color for your iOS app, behind any of your React views.
+Overrides the top-level `backgroundColor` key if it is present.
+    */
+    "backgroundColor": STRING,

+    /*
       Local path or remote url to an image to use for your app's icon on Android.